 Universal Basic Income (UBI) has swiftly transformed from a radical socialist idea to a practical economic stimulus.
 According to McKinsey & Company, 33% of American workers will lose their jobs to automation by 2030.

-More than ever, we need a forward-thinking leader who prominently recognizes and confronts this profound challenge in a way that rewards Americans and revitalizes the economy.
-The federal government is massively inefficient in its bureaucracy and distribution of tax revenue.
-As those who propel the wealthiest, most advanced nation in the history of the world, we deserve a simple, streamlined share.
+More than ever, we need a forward-thinking leader who recognizes and confronts this profound challenge in a way that rewards Americans and revitalizes the economy.
+The federal government is inefficient in its bureaucracy and distribution of tax revenue.
+As the ones who propel the wealthiest and most advanced nation in the history of the world, we the people deserve a larger share of that prosperity.

 Milton Friedman (Nobel-Winning Economist), 1980:

 “We should replace the ragbag of specific welfare programs with a single comprehensive program of income supplements in cash — a negative income tax . . . which would do more efficiently and humanely what our present welfare system does so inefficiently and inhumanely.”

 Martin Luther King Jr. (Humanitarian, Civil Rights Pioneer), 1967: